rmulhol/rmulhol.github.io/_posts/2014-09-26-array-constructors.markdown

 One of the projects a friend and I have been pairing on lately is a [Candyland][candyland] game.
 The game itself is pretty straightforward; it's meant to be accessible for small children and there's literally no strategy involved.
 However, coding out a version of the game is more challenging - it's been a very pleasant but also intellectually stimulating experience.

-To get started with our the board, we put together an array of arrays.
-The board (itself an array) contains 100 arrays (one for every space on the board).
-The spaces are later passed colors and other markings; all pink spaces, for example, get a candycane or gumdrop added in, while five non-pink spaces are labeled sticky, indicating that you lose a turn if you land on them.
+To get started, we have been working on setting up our board.
+We need to be able to store a fixed sequence of 100 spaces, where each space has a color and some spaces have other markings as well (e.g. all pink spaces are also marked with either a candycane or a gumdrop, five non-pink spaces are labeled as 'sticky' to indicate that you lose a turn if you land on them, etc.)

-To get started, we create an array of 100 empty arrays.
+We decided to tackle this task with an array, and our first step was to create a new array that itself contained 100 empty arrays.
 We generated it with the literal constructor:

 {% highlight ruby %}
 def make_100_spaces